Posted on June 6, 2019 and last updated on February 24, 2025

 Several of the birds in the preserve have been hurt by run-ins with cars.
 Others were born with deformities.
 None of them are well enough to be released back into the wild.
 Because some birds, especially ones in captivity, can live many years, some of the residents are relatively ancient — 20, 30, even 40 years.

 After turning into the sanctuary, which is also called Stanwood Wildlife Sanctuary, from Route 3, you can walk the short, winding trails around the bird enclosures and duck ponds.
-There is a scruffy, DIY feel to the sanctuary, with hand-scrawled signs on wood reminding people to be quiet around the birds.
+There is a DIY feel to the sanctuary, with hand-scrawled signs on wood reminding people to be quiet around the birds.
+Dogs are not allowed in this part of the preserve.

 From the rehabilitation area and nature center/gift shop — where you can learn a bit more about the inspiration for Birdscare, pioneer ornithologist Cordelia Stanwood (1865-1968) — you can pick up one of the many trails in the preserve.
-There are more than four miles of trails, according to my GPS.
-I found it easy to get confused in the trail network, so make sure you grab a laminated map from the kiosk near the parking lot.
-You can make short or long loops (the longest loop is the 2-mile perimeter trail, although in the summer of 2019, new trails were being built).
+There are more than six miles of trails, according to my GPS, all of them blazed.
+Still, it’s helpful to grab a laminated map from the kiosk near the parking lot or, as one trailhead sign urges you to do, take a photo of the map!
+You can make short or long loops through the woods, by wetlands, to a stream.
+Walking the complete perimeter trail is just a hair under 3 miles.
+From the sanctuary and museum to Stevenson Bog, it’s about 1 mile.
 Quirky signs dot the trails, including ones informing you that you are anywhere from two to fifteen minutes from the next attraction or the parking area.
 Quotes by Cordelia Stanwood have also been posted.

 For those in wheelchairs, there is a short but pretty boardwalk loop near the bird enclosures.